ymauray/check_msdefender/README.md

 - Support for Client Certificate authentication
 - Configuration file for authentication credentials
 - Built using the nagiosplugin library
-- Uses Microsoft Graph SDK for Python (azure-identity)
+- Uses Microsoft Identity SDK for Python (azure-identity)

 ## Requirements